azh05/discord-basketbot/README.md

 # Basketbot - an NBA Analytics Discord Bot

 ## Overview
 Basketbot is an NBA Analytics Discord Bot that scrapes data from the nba.com and basketball-reference.com websites.
 Currently, it contains basic player stats from the regular season and the playoffs, starting from the 1980-81 regular season.
 Game logs for players can be retrieved from any season for any player on basketball-reference.
 Users can retrieve stats for an individual player, using commands in a discord chat.
 Commands use the prefix *.
-In the future, deeper analytics and graphs will be implemented as well as team statistics like Offensive Rating and Defense Rating.
+In the future, deeper analytics will be implemented as well as team statistics like Offensive Rating and Defense Rating.

-The bot is coded in python and uses discord.py, pandas, requests, BeautifulSoupm, numpy, scikit-learn, and matplotlib.
+The bot is coded in python and uses discord.py, pandas, requests, BeautifulSoup, numpy, scikit-learn, matplotlib, and google-cloud-storage.

 ## Setup
 Create a discord bot using the instructions on https://discord.com/developers/docs/getting-started.
 Clone the repository.
 Create a .env file and save your discord bot token as DISCORD_BOT_TOKEN.
 Run pip install .